Andereoo/TkinterWeb/docs/HTMLFRAME.md

 > [!WARNING]
 > The API changed significantly in version 4.0.0.
 See [Porting to TkinterWeb v4+](UPGRADING.md) for details.

+> [!IMPORTANT]
+> The TkinterWeb Documentation has moved to https://tkinterweb.readthedocs.io/en/latest/index.html.
+See you there!

 ## *`tkinterweb.HtmlFrame` Documentation*